Main Menu

 How is a credit score different from a credit report?

 Your credit score is a numerical representation of the history of credit use found in your credit report.
-Your credit report lists the details of your credit history, which can include creditor names, addresses, loan amounts, credit limits, payments made on time or past due, and amount of monthly payments.
+Your credit report lists the details of your credit history, including creditor names, addresses, loan amounts, credit limits, payments made on time or past due, and amount of monthly payments.

 Why do I get different credit scores from different credit sources?